TeixeiraResearchLab/MF-LOGP_Development-/README.md

 # MF-LOGP_Development

-This repository will hold all relavent scripts and files for the MF-LOGP Algorithm and will work as an extension to the supplementary information for "Developing a Dimensionally Reduced Machine Learning Model for Predicting Single Component Octanol-Water Partition Coefficients"
+This repository holds all relavent scripts and files for the MF-LOGP Algorithm and acts as an extension to the supplementary information for "Developing a Dimensionally Reduced Machine Learning Model for Predicting Single Component Octanol-Water Partition Coefficients"

 Within the repository you'll find:
   File: